google/mount-zip/README.md

 cat: 'mnt/Encrypted ZipCrypto.txt': Input/output error
 ```

-For security reasons, **mount-zip** doesn't allow to specify the password on the
+For security reasons, **mount-zip** doesn't allow the password to be specified
-command line.
-However, it is possible to pipe the password to **mount-zip**'s
+on the command line.
+However, it is possible to pipe the password to
-standard input:
+**mount-zip**'s standard input:

 ```
 $ echo password | mount-zip different-encryptions.zip mnt